-Usually, my trips here consist of a late-night arrival, followed by an all-day meeting, a late dinner, and finally, an early morning departure back home.
-Doesn’t leave a lot of time for the type of exploration Patrick got to enjoy last year on his first UC assignment.
+Usually, my trips here consist of a late-night arrival.
+That’s followed by an all-day meeting.
+Next up: a late dinner, and finally, an early morning departure back home.
+Doesn’t leave a lot of time for the type of exploration Patrick got to enjoy on his two previous visits.

 So, I was more than a little excited when we hopped into a rental car and re-traced the route he took the year prior to the area near the Animal Flower Cave.